moonstar-x/automation-service/README.md

 Unless you want to run the workflows I have defined (which are also present in this repo), using the public Docker image may not be the right choice.

-You should instead make your own workflows inside the `src/impl` folder and build the Docker image yourself if you so need to run this through Docker.
+You should instead make your own workflows inside the `workflows` folder and build the Docker image yourself if you so need to run this through Docker.

 In any case, when running a container for this, you should:

-* Expose the port you've set inside the `config.webhook_port` config.
+* Expose the port you've set inside the `config.http_port` config.
 * Use a volume to `/opt/app/config` with your `config.yml` file inside.
 * Use a volume to `/opt/app/data` to persist the data inside the Level database.